-There are currently 84 GeoTracker cases in Ventura County classified as open.
-Open cases include those sites where investigation or remedial efforts are ongoing, or sites that may have been closed but the database has not been updated by the RWQCB.
+There are currently 84 GeoTracker cases in Ventura County classified as open within the Site Cleanup Program.
+Open Site Cleanup Program cases include those sites where investigation or remedial efforts are ongoing, or sites that may have been closed but the database has not been updated by the RWQCB.
 Approximately 10 of the 84 open GeoTracker cases are petroleum or oil-field related.
 Impacts from these petroleum-related sites include the release of petroleum hydrocarbons or metals to soil and/or localized impacts to shallow groundwater or surface water.
 None of these sites was found to impact drinking-water supplies.